-By doing this you’re engineering pronunciation awareness.
-And a critical first step is giving the person time to become aware of the problem.
+By doing this you are engineering pronunciation awareness.
+A critical first step is giving the person time to become aware of the problem.

-Once clarity is identified as an issue, in most cases the person will want to discuss potential solutions or they may have looked into some possibilities themselves.
+Once clarity is identified as an issue, in most cases the person will be open to discuss potential solutions or they may have looked into some possibilities themselves.

 If your team member is ready, you could provide some training options as follows: